 Please see the program website for specific eligibility requirements.

-Applicants must be nominated by an official of their university or institution who has been designated for this purpose; at Davidson College, Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, is the nominating official.
+Applicants must be nominated by an official of their university or institution who has been designated for this purpose; at Davidson College, Gaylena Merritt, Director of Fellowships, is the nominating official.

 - Class year: Graduating college seniors or individuals who have graduated within the past academic year.
 No one will be considered who has started graduate studies (except those who have recently completed a joint bachelor’s/master’s degree program).

 - Citizenship: Candidates need not be U.S. citizens if they attend a university located in the United States.
-However, all applicants must be eligible to work in the United States for a full twelve months from approximately August 1 through July 31 following graduation.
+However, all applicants must be eligible to work in the United States for 10-12 months from September 1 through at least June 30 following graduation.
 Students on F-1 visas who are eligible to work in the United States for the full year may apply for the program.

 Other eligibility guidelines: